Trekking Morocco Travel Insurance

 If you are not organizing through a United Kingdom Operator, ensure you are Trekking with an authorized agency with full licenses and registration from the Authorities.
 An agency has to have registration with Morocco's Ministry of Tourism to operate.

 When trekking in Morocco, vaccines are not essential; however, we recommend you seek medical advice from your doctor at least four weeks before you go and check you are up to date with the regular Vaccines.

 - Tetanus (childhood boosters)

 - Hepatitis A (food and water diseases)

-- If you are planning to travel more rural parts of Morocco then it is recommended to cover yourself against diseases such as Hepatitis B and Rabies.
+- If you plan to travel to more rural parts of Morocco, you should cover yourself against diseases such as Hepatitis B and Rabies.

-A return ticket and a passport with a minimum of 3 months validity beyond the duration of your stay are required by all travellers to Morocco.
+All travellers to Morocco require a return ticket and a passport with a minimum of 3 months' validity beyond the duration of your stay.

 Visas are not required by the following:

-- British, European Union (EU), Australian, Canadian, USA and Japanese nationals for stays of up to three months.
-If you require staying longer then 3 months you must visit the local police station to apply, this must be done within 15 days of arrival.
+British, European Union (EU), Australian, Canadian, USA and Japanese nationals for stays of up to three months.
+If you require to stay longer than three months, you must visit the local police station to apply; this must be done within 15 days of arrival.